Linuxbrew/homebrew-extra/README.md

 ## How do I install these formulae?

-Assuming that you have [Linuxbrew/brew](https://github.com/Linuxbrew/brew) instlled, execute:
+Assuming that you have [Linuxbrew/brew](https://github.com/Linuxbrew/brew) installed, execute:

 ### Method 1
 ```